-3. Create another entity (gray2 in gray2.vhd) for the Gray code counter, using the 2-process FSM model (i.e., one process for sequential logic and one process for combinational logic).
+3. Create an architecture for the provided gray2 entity (gray2.vhd), using the 2-process FSM model (i.e., one process for sequential logic and one process for combinational logic).
 Use the provided entity.

 Create your own test bench and use it to generate a waveform that illustrates the correct functionality.
 Include the waveform in your pre-lab report.
 Turn in all vhdl files.